rrnyquist/ebenezer/_Scripture/ESV/60_I_Peter.md

 And If the righteous is scarcely saved, what will become of the ungodly and the sinner? ^0418

-Therefore let those who suffer according to God’s will entrust their souls to a faithful Creator while doing good. ^0419
+Therefore let those who suffer according to God's will entrust their souls to a faithful Creator while doing good. ^0419

-So I exhort the elders among you, as a fellow elder and a witness of the sufferings of Christ, as well as a partaker in the glory that is going to be revealed : ^0501
+So I exhort the elders among you, as a fellow elder and a witness of the sufferings of Christ, as well as a partaker in the glory that is going to be revealed: ^0501

 shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; ^0502